Germany to overhaul elite army force tied to right-wing extremism | DW | 30.06.2020

 Read more: New figures on extremism in German military 'tip of the iceberg'

-The extremism allegations go as far back as 2017, when KSK members at a commander's farewell party allegedly threw pig heads, played right-wing rock music and made the Nazi salute.
+The extremism allegations go as far back as 2017, when KSK members at a commander's farewell party allegedly threw pig heads, played right-wing rock music and performed the Nazi salute.

 A report by Germany's Military Counterintelligence Service (MAD) in January revealed that 500 soldiers in the German military were being investigated for right-wing extremism.